To book call 020 8069 9000

 These courses cover both introductory and in-depth aspects of Accountability and Governance, helping to improve delegates understanding of liabilities and responsibilities leading to increased core skills, understanding, efficiency and confidence.

 This course is designed to give attendees the knowledge needed to support their accounting officers within an Arm’s Length Body, addressing all the essential aspects of delegate’s new role.

-This course gives new NED's a thorough introduction to the skills required of them, along with how these skills should be applied and challenges that the new NED may face.
+This course gives new non executive directors (NED) a thorough introduction to the skills required of them, along with how these skills should be applied and challenges that the new NED may face.

 A half day training course designed to develop participant’s theoretical and practical understanding of the role of a Chair.